Refining Quantum Phase Estimation Precision Conditions on Unitaries for Many-Electron Systems: Trotterization cases

 where $n_\text{min}^{(p)}(q,t)$ is defined by (\ref{nmin}) and $C_p$ can take the explicit forms in (\ref{eq:C_p}) in the cases that have been justified here.
-In other terms, using at least $n_\text{min}^{(p)}(q,t)$ Trotter steps computed from one of the $C_p$ in (\ref{eq:C_p}) ensures that the conditions in (\ref{eq:cond_unit}), (\ref{eq:cond_unit3}) or (\ref{eq:dHproj}) are satisfied, depending on the chosen option.
-The latter choice impacts the overall QPE complexity trough (\ref{nmin-max}).
+In other terms, using at least $n_\text{min}^{(p)}(q,t)$ Trotter steps computed from one of the $C_p$ in (\ref{eq:C_p}) ensures that the conditions in (\ref{eq:cond_unit}), (\ref{eq:cond_unit3}) or (\ref{eq:dHproj}) are satisfied, depending on the chosen option \footnote{ It is possible in \eqref{Nt} to consider the $\varepsilon$ of \eqref{eq:varepsilon2} instead of $\epsilon_\text{ch}$.
+This constrains $N_\text{min}(t)$ to be larger than necessary to reach chemical precision on energy estimation, but the qubit overhead remains small (log scaling).
+The conceptual interest is that the property in (\ref{nmin-max}) then always holds, i.e. a minimum number of Trotter steps over the whole circuit that tends to depend only on $a$. }.

 Note that the work in \cite{childs_theory_2021} can be considered as giving a different and always larger $C_p$ value, that we denote by $C'_p$, obtained from considerations directly on $\lVert U^{2^q} - \mathcal{S}(U^{2^q}, p)\rVert_{2}$ without involving first-order approximation in $\lambda_p$.
 Our first-order reasoning leads to tighter upper-bounds, which might theoretically have a more limited range of validity but tend to behave better in practice (a numerical illustration will be given in next section).
 Let us make that explicit using the $\delta H_p$ form given by order-$1$ Trotter approximation \cite{childs_theory_2021,mehendale_estimating_2025}: